 Not Everything Needs a Label

 Lately, it feels like every feeling comes with a diagnosis.
 In a world increasingly focused on emotional wellbeing, even everyday emotions are being labeled, analyzed, and explained away.
-A bad day turns into something clinical, a quiet moment becomes a symptom and personality trait gets upgraded into a disorder, as if ordinary human experiences aren’t valid unless they have a name we can pin to them.
+A bad day turns into something clinical, a quiet moment becomes a symptom, and a personality trait gets upgraded into a disorder, as if ordinary human experiences aren’t valid unless they have a name we can pin to them.

 But most days, we are not unwell!